mosip/documentation/docs/sandbox-details/componets.md

 ### **IdP UI**

-* Responsible for the following:
+* This is the front-end xxxx and is mainly responsible for the user interactions.
-  * User interactions
-  * Forwarding request details received from the relying party through standard OpenID connect endpoints
+* It forwards the request details received from the relying party through standard [OpenID connect]() endpoints.
-  * Redirect to the relying party's web application with relevant details
+* It redirects to the relying party's web application with relevant details.
-  * Interact with the [SBI (Secure Biometric Interface)](https://app.gitbook.com/s/-M1R77ZUwR6XwtPjJIVm/biometrics/mosip-device-service-specification) service running in the local machine to collect encrypted and signed biometric data
+* IdP UI interacts with the [SBI (Secure Biometric Interface)](https://app.gitbook.com/s/-M1R77ZUwR6XwtPjJIVm/biometrics/mosip-device-service-specification) service running in the local machine to collect encrypted and signed biometric data.
 * Runs on the end user browser and invokes the REST API endpoints of the [IdP service](componets.md#idp-service) component to send and receive details required for user interaction
-* Built using React framework
+* It is built using the React framework.

 ### **IdP Service**